 - Make your third-party VPN application of choice available to end users by pushing it to devices or recommending it in your enterprise App Catalog.

-- Navigate to Add.
-Select Apple macOS, and then select whether this profile will apply to only the enrollment user on the device (User Profile), or the entire device (Device Profile). and select
+- Navigate to Resources > Profiles & Baselines > Profiles and select Add.
+Select Apple macOS, and then select whether this profile will apply to only the enrollment user on the device (User Profile), or the entire device (Device Profile).

 - Configure the profile's General settings.